IGT executives taking long view on sports betting rewards

 IGT Chief Financial Officer Alberto Fornaro said every sports wagering contract it has is different, with IGT receiving fees for every bet taken in some of its deals.

-Because sports betting — legalized in May following a U.S. Supreme Court ruling and rolled out in five other states besides Nevada in the summer and early fall — is relatively new and contract terms differ by company, it’s unclear how much revenue IGT eventually could generate.
+Sports betting was legalized in May following a U.S. Supreme Court ruling and has since been rolled out in five other states besides Nevada in the summer and early fall.
+Because it is relatively new and contract terms differ by company, it’s unclear how much revenue IGT eventually could generate.

 IGT also announced a partnership with British gaming giant William Hill in September and the two companies are expected to be the sports-wagering contractor for Rhode Island when that state rolls out sports betting through its lottery business.